 "Cuba can no longer be a refuge for adversaries": strong message from the CIA in Havana

 The visit of the CIA director to Cuba addresses economic cooperation and security.
-The meeting emphasized that the island cannot serve as a refuge for adversaries of the U.S. The energy crisis is worsening, with prolonged blackouts.
+The meeting emphasized that the island cannot be a refuge for U.S. adversaries.
+The energy crisis is worsening, with prolonged blackouts.

-In the discussions, it emerged that Washington will engage with Cuba if the regime makes fundamental changesPhoto © X/CIA
+In the conversations, it emerged that Washington will engage with Cuba if the regime makes fundamental changesPhoto © X/CIA

 Related videos:

-The director of the Central Intelligence Agency (CIA), John Ratcliffe, traveled to Havana on Thursday to personally deliver a message from President Donald Trump to the Cuban regime, which states that the United States is willing to discuss economic and security cooperation, but Cuba “can no longer be a safe haven for Washington's adversaries in the Western Hemisphere.”
+The director of the Central Intelligence Agency (CIA), John Ratcliffe, traveled to Havana this Thursday to personally deliver a message from President Donald Trump to the Cuban regime, stating that the United States is willing to discuss economic and security cooperation, but Cuba "can no longer be a safe haven for Washington's adversaries in the Western Hemisphere."

-"The director Ratcliffe and Cuban officials discussed cooperation in intelligence, economic stability, and security matters, all within the context that Cuba can no longer be a safe haven for adversaries in the Western Hemisphere," a CIA official noted regarding the Thursday visit of the former Texas congressman to the Caribbean capital, the newspaper pointed out, The New York Post.
+"The director Ratcliffe and Cuban officials discussed cooperation in intelligence, economic stability, and security matters, all in the context that Cuba can no longer be a safe haven for adversaries in the Western Hemisphere," noted a CIA official regarding the Thursday visit of the former Texas congressman to the Caribbean capital, pointed out the newspaper The New York Post.

-Ratcliffe is the highest-ranking official of the Trump administration to set foot on Cuban soil, and his visit marks the first direct contact between officials of both countries on the island since 2016.
+Ratcliffe is the highest-ranking official of the Trump administration to set foot in Cuba, and his visit marks the first direct contact between officials from both countries on the island since 2016.

-A CIA official specified that the topics discussed included "intelligence cooperation, economic stability, and security issues, all under the premise that Cuba can no longer be a safe haven for adversaries in the western hemisphere."
+A CIA official specified that the topics discussed included "intelligence cooperation, economic stability, and security issues, all under the premise that Cuba cannot continue to be a refuge for adversaries in the Western Hemisphere."

-The official statement from the agency indicated that Ratcliffe traveled to Havana to convey that "the United States is prepared to engage seriously on economic and security issues, but only if Cuba makes fundamental changes."
+The official statement from the agency indicated that Ratcliffe traveled to Havana to convey that "the United States is ready to seriously engage on economic and security issues, but only if Cuba makes fundamental changes."

-The director of the CIA met with Raúl Guillermo Rodríguez Castro, known as "Raulito" or "El Cangrejo," the grandson of former president Raúl Castro; along with the Minister of the Interior Lázaro Álvarez Casas and General Ramón Romero Curbelo, head of the Intelligence Directorate of the Minint.
+The CIA director met with Raúl Guillermo Rodríguez Castro, known as "Raulito" or "El Cangrejo," the grandson of former president Raúl Castro; with the Interior Minister Lázaro Álvarez Casas and General Ramón Romero Curbelo, head of the Intelligence Directorate of the Minint.

-"We have absolutely no fuel oil or diesel.
-In Havana, power outages today exceed 20 to 22 hours," De la O Levy stated.
+"We absolutely have no fuel oil or diesel.
+In Havana, power outages today exceed 20 to 22 hours," assured De la O Levy.

-The energy crisis worsened following the capture in January of former president Nicolás Maduro, which halted the flow of between 25,000 and 30,000 barrels of Venezuelan oil per day to Cuba.
+The energy crisis worsened following the capture in January of the former president Nicolás Maduro, which halted the flow of between 25,000 and 30,000 daily barrels of Venezuelan oil to Cuba.

 A single Russian shipment of approximately 730,000 barrels arrived on the island on March 31, but it was depleted by early May.

-Trump himself acknowledged the gravity of the situation this Friday from Air Force One, on his way back from China.
+Trump himself acknowledged the seriousness of the situation this Friday from Air Force One, returning from China.
 "They need help.
-You're talking about a country in decline; they really are a declining nation.
+We're talking about a country in decline; they are truly a nation in decline.
 So we'll see."

-CIA sources warned the regime that "as demonstrated with Venezuela, President Donald Trump must be taken seriously," in direct reference to Maduro's fall.
+CIA sources warned the regime that "as demonstrated with Venezuela, President Donald Trump must be taken seriously," directly referring to Maduro's fall.

-The State Department simultaneously offered $100 million in direct humanitarian aid, to be distributed through the Catholic Church and other independent organizations, as well as access to high-speed satellite internet.
+The State Department simultaneously offered $100 million in direct humanitarian assistance, to be distributed through the Catholic Church and other independent organizations, along with access to fast satellite internet.

-The Cuban government confirmed the meeting through an official statement and denied that the island hosts foreign military or intelligence bases, although Washington points to specific examples such as a Chinese espionage base operational since at least 2019 and the repeated use of Cuban ports by Russian warships.
+The Cuban government confirmed the meeting through an official statement and denied that the island hosts foreign military or intelligence bases, although Washington points to specific examples such as a Chinese espionage base operational since at least 2019 and the repeated use of Cuban ports by Russian naval vessels.

-In parallel to the diplomatic visit, federal prosecutors in Miami are moving forward with a criminal charge against former president Raúl Castro, 94 years old, for the shooting down in 1996 of two small planes belonging to the humanitarian organization Hermanos al Rescate, resulting in the deaths of Armando Alejandre Jr., Carlos Costa, Mario de la Peña, and Pablo Morales.
+In parallel to the diplomatic visit, federal prosecutors in Miami are moving towards a criminal charge against former president Raúl Castro, 94 years old, for the shooting down in 1996 of two planes belonging to the humanitarian organization Brothers to the Rescue, in which Armando Alejandre Jr., Carlos Costa, Mario de la Peña, and Pablo Morales lost their lives.

-The charges could also include drug trafficking and are led by the South Florida District Attorney, Jason A. Reding Quiñones.
+The charges may also include drug trafficking and are led by the South Florida District Attorney, Jason A. Reding Quiñones.

-The analyst Peter Kornbluh, co-author of a book on the secret negotiations between both countries, stated that "the significance of such a high-level delegation indicates that dialogue between Washington and Havana continues and may still yield non-violent outcomes," although he warned that "the window of opportunity will not remain open indefinitely."
+The analyst Peter Kornbluh, coauthor of a book on the secret negotiations between the two countries, noted that "the significance of such a high-level delegation indicates that dialogue between Washington and Havana is ongoing and could still yield non-violent results," although he cautioned that "the window of opportunity will not remain open indefinitely."

 Filed under: